Electric-Coin-Company/tfl-book/src/design/crosslink/notes-on-snap-and-chat.md

 For Snap‑and‑Chat, if there is a rollback longer than $\sigma$ blocks in $\Pi_{\lc}$, additional coinbase transactions from the rolled-back chain will be included in $\LOG_{\fin}$.

 We can argue that this will happen rarely enough not to cause any significant problem for the overall issuance schedule.
-However, it does mean that issuance is less predictable, because the block subsidies will be computed according to their depth in the $\Pi_{\mathrm{lc}}$ chain on which they were mined.
-So it will no longer be the case that coinbase transactions issue a deterministic, non-increasing sequence of block subsidies.
+However, it does mean that issuance is less predictable, because the block subsidies will be computed according to their depth in the $\Pi_{\lc}$ chain on which they were mined.
+So it would no longer be the case that coinbase transactions issue a deterministic, non-increasing sequence of block subsidies.
+(Again, this problem will be avoided by Crosslink 2.)

 ### Effect on transaction ordering